BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-**Neutrino light nodes** use the Neutrino protocol which uses compact block filters to query and download condensed representations of blocks that contain transaction data relevant to the user.
+**Neutrino light nodes** use the Neutrino protocol, which uses compact block filters to query and download condensed representations of blocks that contain transaction data relevant to the user.

 For more information:
    - [Bitcoin Optech - block filters](https://bitcoinops.org/en/topics/compact-block-filters/)